 The Group boasts people with expertise in horticulture, conservation, construction skills, photography, computer skills and others who bring only their enthusiasm and commitment.
 We all have a common love of the countryside and a commitment to protecting it!

 We manage the 12km of rights of way in Findern.
 These rights of way follow a wide variety of routes alongside streams, ponds and the Trent and Mersey Canal and through flower-rich meadows, historical sites and woodland.
 Some routes offer views over the countryside towards Repton or Derby.
 A programme of improvements has succeeded in making the routes more accessible to everyone particularly the less able and those with young children.

 Additionally, on land leased by Findern Parish Council, the group has created diverse habitats to encourage wildlife, including the creation of woodland, managed scrubland, hedgerow, wetland, wildflower meadow and the restoration of two ponds.

-Meetings are held monthly and they and other activities are advertised here (?and on Facebook) on the web site.
+Meetings are held monthly.
 We welcome new members so please come along, hear about the work of the group and offer your ideas and suggestions.

 Contact details can be found on our “Contact Us” page